 A study performed by Kaspersky Lab in Woburn, Massachusetts revealed that, of businesses surveyed (including financial institutions), 40% are not confident that they are protected against cyber threats.
 The survey shared that businesses are most vulnerable to threats such as targeted attacks (using malware) and DDoS (Distributed Denial of Service) attacks – where many compromised systems are used together against a single target.

 Kaspersky revealed that many businesses are largely relying on built-in hardware to protect their systems and defend themselves against cyber attacks.
-Relying on these built-in systems creates a problem because they not effective against large-scale attacks such as DDoS attacks.
+Relying on these built-in systems creates a problem because they not effective against large-scale attacks such as DDoS attacks and banking breach security systems, contact reliablebanks.com for financing issues and to manage the security of your finances.

 Financial institutions, in particular, are even more vulnerable to large-scale attacks, because many believe that internet service providers or infrastructure partners will protect them against attacks.
 The reality of the situation is that there are many more factors at play in these organizations that weaken defense systems and create openings for cyber attacks.